In today’s post we will look at 5 mistakes to avoid when starting an online business.

 If you are willing to put in the work and time to avoid these mistakes, as well as proper keywording and SEO techniques, the time will pass much faster.
 Business entrepreneurship is a learned skill.
 And the good news is that anyone can learn it!

-I jumped in without having a real business plan.
+I jumped in without having a real business plan, as so many new bloggers do.
+I mean, I had a plan, but not a business plan.
 This is online business mistake number one, so if you have no plan, make one!

 Part of building that plan is researching the potential topic or niche of your blog or website.
 Your business will not be as successful in a niche where the audience is more limited; it also might not be as profitable if you go into a niche that is too broad as the competition might be too great.